2KAbhishek/backlog/README.md

 ![Contributors](https://img.shields.io/github/contributors/2kabhishek/backlog?style=plastic&color=f0f&label=Contributors)
 ![License](https://img.shields.io/github/license/2kabhishek/backlog?style=plastic&color=555&label=License)

-backlog is a tool that allows developers to change the time of their git commits.
+Backlog is a tool that allows developers to alter the time of their git commits.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of `<coding_language/dependency/requirement_1>`
+- You have installed the latest version of `python3`

 ## Installing backlog